SnehalKankariya/Movers-and-Packers-management/Readme.txt

-How to run the Movers and Packsers Management System (MPMS) Project
+Steps to run the Movers and Packsers Management System (MPMS) Project

 1. Download the zip file